Unparalleled Clinical Training

 The Allen Hospital is a 196-bed community hospital located at the northern tip of Manhattan.
 Rotating on the Allen wards gives residents an opportunity to experience more “bread and butter” inpatient medicine.
 One senior resident oversees two interns, which gives the interns more autonomy and residents practice in a more attending-like role.

 The inpatient night float team is responsible for new admissions and cross-coverage of patients under the care of the day teams.
 Interns and residents are responsible for addressing all acute issues overnight, and therefore gain experience with the workup and management of common clinical scenarios, such as shortness of breath, hypotension, delirium, and more.
 Residents generally find that the autonomy afforded during this rotation helps them rapidly mature into more sophisticated and confident clinicians.
-Admissions are presented by night interns and residents on attending rounds so that residents receive feedback on overnight management.
+Night interns and night residents present admissions on attending rounds so that they can receive feedback on their overnight management.

 Teach is a PGY3 rotation designed to improve teaching skills in various settings and across various platforms, with the objective of preparing senior residents to be outstanding educators, regardless of subspecialty interest.
-The Teach Resident has the opportunity to lead Medicine Report, medical student teaching sessions, and interdisciplinary teaching sessions with neurology residents.
+The Teach Resident has the opportunity to lead Medicine Report, Journal club, intern core lectures, and medical student teaching sessions.
 In addition, Teach residents also participate in developing Learning Lab curricular activities and do hands-on simulation and line training with interns.

 Medicine Consult/Preoperative Evaluation